 These are the main options available for your PWS to consider:

-- Find a new source of water, and stop using water from this source.
+- Find a new source of water, and stop using water from the contaminated source.

 - Blend the water currently being used with water from another source that has lower levels of radiochemicals.

-- Consider methods for removing the radiochemicals.
-For example, radium and uranium can be removed by these methods:
+- Consider methods for removing the radiochemical contaminants, for example, radium and uranium can be removed using these methods:

 - Reverse osmosis

 - Lime softening